Gaelynn Lea: Career

 Lea's early career collaborations included the alternative folk music duo The Murder of Crows with Alan Sparhawk, an "atmospheric, improvisational project" they began in 2011.
 Lea was also the violinist/vocalist of the Scandinavian folk/rock band Snöbarn, which released its first and only album in 2013.
 The album was titled, Hand by Hand.
 Additionally, Lea has played with Charlie Parr and Billy McLaughlin.

 Lea gained exposure after winning NPR's 2016 Tiny Desk Contest.
 Her song and performance for "Someday We'll Linger in the Sun" was selected over six thousand other submissions by a committee that included Dan Auerbach of the Black Keys, Jess Wolfe of Lucius, Son Lux and NPR staff.
 Auerbach's citation read: "This song starts off with the sound of 20 old floorboards groaning and creaking in unison and then Karen Dalton and Joanna Newsom melt together in the form of Gaelynn Lea and set about absolutely obliterating your heart."

 In 2022, Lea made her Broadway debut as the composer of original music for the revival of Macbeth, directed by Sam Gold at the Longacre Theatre.

+In 2024, Lea performed in a video that aired during the 2024 Summer Paralympics closing ceremony.

+In 2026, Lea published a memoir, titled It Wasn't Meant to Be Perfect.